BMars101/rock-paper-scissors/README.md

 # Rock Paper Scissors

 ## Play against the computer.
-Best out of 5 rounds wins!
+The first to reach 5 points wins!